Luxury box: Prevalence

 The stadium with the most luxury boxes is the Estadio Monumental "U" in Lima, Peru: with 1,251.
 The first stadium to contain a luxury box was the Astrodome in Houston, Texas, built in 1965.
 The Indianapolis Motor Speedway constructed their first luxury boxes (dubbed the "Turn Two Suites") in 1973 as part of the existing motel complex on the grounds.
-One unique set of luxury boxes is located on the campus of Boston College.
+One unusual set of luxury boxes is located on the campus of Boston College.
 The school's main indoor arena, Conte Forum (also known as Kelley Rink for hockey games), is directly attached to its football venue, Alumni Stadium.
 Some of the luxury boxes in the combined complex overlook both the stadium's playing field and the arena floor.
 The University of South Dakota later borrowed Boston College's concept when it built the Sanford Coyote Sports Center, which opened in 2016 as the new home for the school's basketball and volleyball teams.
 Several boxes at the Sports Center allow their users to watch games at both the arena and the attached DakotaDome, home to USD football.

 Luxury boxes have become a feature of the major professional sports league system in North America.
 The Palace of Auburn Hills' large number of luxury suites was a pioneer for the building boom of modern-style NBA arenas in the 1990s.
 The Detroit Pistons played in The Palace from its opening in 1988 through the 2016–17 season, by which time it was one of the NBA's oldest arenas.
 Nonetheless, The Palace's forward-thinking design contained the amenities that most NBA teams sought in newer arenas.
 The Pistons moved to the new Little Caesars Arena in midtown Detroit for the 2017–18 season, by which time only one of the five other NBA venues that opened in the 1988–89 season was still in use—the Bradley Center, which was replaced in 2018 by Fiserv Forum and then demolished in early 2019.
 Three others had already been demolished (Amway Arena, Charlotte Coliseum, and Miami Arena), and the last, Sleep Train Arena, was replaced in 2016.

 Top-tier European pro association football teams have moved to new stadiums designed with a large number of luxury boxes, such as Benfica, Bayern Munich, Arsenal, and Juventus.
 Other clubs such as Real Madrid and Manchester United have extensively renovated their existing stadiums to add large numbers of luxury boxes.